DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/index.md

 ---
 layout: collection
 title: Manage teacher training applications
-description: Ensuring providers have the information they need to make the right decision.
+description: A service for training providers to see, manage and make decisions on applications they receive
 related:
   items:
   - text: Prototype